jakegodsall/fm-entertainment-web-app/backend/README.md

 # Entertainment Web App Backend (Frontend Mentor)

 ## Introduction
-Welcome to the Entertainment Web App Backend project!

 This backend is developed as to complement the [Entertainment Web App](https://www.frontendmentor.io/challenges/entertainment-web-app-J-UhgAW1X) application challenge by Frontend Mentor.
 My personal solution to the frontend component of this challenge can be found [here](https://github.com/jakegodsall/fm-entertainment-web-app-frontend).
 The challenge's objective is to create an application that resembles the provided designs as closely